av-pavlov/vscode-docs/docs/cpp/cpp-config-clang-mac.md

 MetaDescription: Configuring the C++ extension in Visual Studio Code for Mac to target Clang/LLVM
 MetaSocialImage: images/tutorial/social.png
 ---
-# Configure VS Code for Mingw-w64 and GCC
+# Configure VS Code for macOS

 In this tutorial, you configure Visual Studio Code on Mac to use the Clang/LLVM compiler and debugger.
 The configuration applies to a single project folder hierarchy, but you can easily copy the configuration files to other folders where the same settings are required.
 After configuring VS Code, you will compile and debug a simple program to get familiar with the VS Code user interface.
 After completing this tutorial, you will be ready to create and configure your own workspace, and to explore the VS Code documentation for further information about its many features.
 This tutorial does not teach you about Clang or the C++ language.
 For those subjects there are many good resources available on the Web.